railsbridge-boston/railsbridge-boston/views/curriculum/curriculum.markdown

 friends to play with.
 You've decided at a minimum, you'd like to allow users to:

-* view the topics sorted by number of votes
+* View the topics sorted by number of votes
-* vote on topics
+* Vote on topics
-* create, edit, and destroy topics
+* Create, edit, and destroy topics

 You've sketched up an initial screenshot of what you want it to look like: